CHOICE: Benchmarking the Remote Sensing Capabilities of Large Vision-Language Models: Evaluation Dimension

 \begin{itemize} \item[$\bullet$] Environmental Assessment: This task evaluates a VLM's capability to derive meaningful and high-level insights into environmental information, such as the $CO_2$ emissions within an area depicted in the RSI. \item[$\bullet$] Resource Assessment: This task evaluates a VLM's capability to deduce the estimated resource quantity present in a given area, such as the population sizes and economic situations. \end{itemize}

-\textbf{Common Sense Reasoning.} In this dimension, VLMs are required to reason about real-world scenarios based on the extensive common sense knowledge embedded in LLM.
+\textbf{Common Sense Reasoning.} In this dimension, VLMs are required to reason about real-world scenarios based on the extensive common-sense knowledge embedded in LLM.
 This dimension includes 3 Level-3 tasks, with visualization examples for each task shown in Figure~\ref{fig:examples_6}.

 \begin{itemize} \item[$\bullet$] Disaster Discrimination: Recognizing types of natural disasters is a fundamental aspect of common sense knowledge.
 This task evaluates the VLM's capability to identify and differentiate among various natural disasters based on visual cues within the RSIs. \item[$\bullet$] Geospatial Determination: Identifying landmarks and reasoning about their geographic locations, such as determining the city or country, is another component of common sense knowledge.
-This task assesses the VLM's capability to recognize landmarks and associate them with their geographic contexts. \item[$\bullet$] Situation Inference: In the real world, knowing what items to carry when visiting different locations or understanding the functions of specific buildings is common sense knowledge that humans naturally possess.
+This task assesses the VLM's capability to recognize landmarks and associate them with their geographic contexts. \item[$\bullet$] Situation Inference: In the real world, knowing what items to carry when visiting different locations or understanding the functions of specific buildings is common-sense knowledge that humans naturally possess.
 This task assesses the VLM's capability to infer situational context based on scene understanding within the RSIs. \end{itemize}